-How often do you take a homeopathic remedy?
+How often is a homeopathic remedy taken?

 Most people can take two doses of pellets and the remedy will continue to act for 4-6 weeks.
 People taking medications or who drink coffee daily are given homeopathic drops to take nightly, in addition to the first two doses of pellets.

 Do you have to take a remedy indefinitely?